neuronsimulator/nrn/CONTRIBUTING.md

 NEURON code is being built according to C/C++, Python best-practices.
 The easiest way to figure out what this is is to take a look at current code and copy the way things are formatted, indented, documented, and commented.

+The [Neuron Development Topics](https://neuronsimulator.github.io/nrn/dev/index.html) section of the documentation provides a starting point for understanding NEURON's internals.

 ### Code Formatting

 Currently we have enabled CMake code formatting using [cmake-format](https://github.com/cheshirekow/cmake_format).
 Before submitting PR, if you have changed any CMake build related code, make sure to run cmake-format as below: